liammagee/sub-zero/synthesis_all_the_content-with-file-number.md

 The burgeoning presence of AI in everyday life poses significant ethical questions, and we must engage in dialogues that transcend the dominant narratives originating from the West.
 We should prioritize inclusive discussions that reflect a multitude of cultural voices, particularly from the Global South, and address the underlying power dynamics shaping our ethical frameworks.
 Only then can we approach the moral complexities of AI with the depth and awareness it truly demands.

-# Article title: Address ethical concerns to optimise AI use
+Article 19:# Article title: Address ethical concerns to optimise AI use

 ### Notes 1: